 From Kandy to Pidurangala

-In a day trip from Kandy you can reach the rock of Pidurangala.
+One of the next stops you shouldn’t miss on your travel route Sri Lanka is a day trip from Kandy to the Pidurangala rock.
 From here you can see the famous and at the same time very touristy rock of Sigiriya (The Lions Rock).
 Thanks to the similar size, the view from Pidurangala is still extremely impressive.
-As Sigiriya is one of the “hottest” tourist hotspots it’s busy and got ridicously expensive.
-Here you pay an entrance fee of 30€, whereas the rock from Pidurangala costs little less than one tenth.
+As Sigiriya is one of the “hottest” tourist hotspots it’s busy and got ridiculously expensive.
+Here you pay an entrance fee of 30€, whereas the rock from Pidurangala costs little less than one-tenth.
 As we are always looking for less busy places (for nice photos and a relaxed time) we recommend visiting Sigiriya’s “small brother”.

 From Kandy to Hatton and hiking up Adam’s Peak

-From Kandy, it goes onwards in a beautiful, two hour train ride in the direction of Hatton (100 LKR, roughly 60 Cents).
-After that, you need change from the relaxing train to a bus and the onwards travel will be a lot less comfortable compared to Sri Lanka wonderful trains.
-After two hours speeding through tea plantages you will arrive in the little village of Dalhousie.
+From Kandy, it goes onwards in a beautiful, two-hour train ride in the direction of Hatton (100 LKR, roughly 60 Cents).
+After that, you need a change from the relaxing train to a bus and the onwards travel will be a lot less comfortable compared to Sri Lanka wonderful trains.
+After two hours of speeding through tea plantages, you will arrive in the little village of Dalhousie.
 This is the best starting point for the next morning’s hike.
-At around 2am you should slowly start the ascent to reach the highest point just before sunrise.
+At around 2 am you should slowly start the ascent to reach the highest point just before sunrise.
 After this exhausting (!) hike you will get rewarded with a view, you have never seen before.
 For us, this view on the hills of Sri Lanka was certainly one of the most beautiful things we saw in our entire lives.
-For more tips on the Adam’s Peak, have a look at our Sri Lanka eBook.
+For more tips on Adam’s Peak, have a look at our Sri Lanka eBook.

 With tired legs, you will now see the most beautiful part of the train ride.
 The way to Ella is magical.
 Equally magical is the small backpacker village surrounded by tea plantages.
 Here you can stay a couple of days, relax and enjoy all kinds of fresh tea variations.